pcengines/apu2-documentation/docs/cold_reset.md

 enters S5 state.
 After second, short press the platform starts up.
 It is considered to be cold reset, but during FCH initialization platform will perform another reset (after which PMxC0 is set as in reboot, D18F0x6C as in cold boot).
 This was one of causes for doubled sign of life.
+During first reboot SleepReset and FourSecondPwrBtn are set in PMxC0.

 ###### FullRst through IO port CF9